cotes2020/jekyll-theme-chirpy/_posts/en/2024-08-06-homeserver.md

 > Find the homepage service here : [https://github.com/gethomepage/homepage](https://github.com/gethomepage/homepage).
 {: .prompt-tip }

-To be alerted in case of errors, my services are also sending messages on a private Discord server.
+To be notified of errors, my services also send messages to a private Discord server.

 ### Other services

-Like you can see on the previous image, the following services are also running :
+As you can see in the previous image, the following services are also running :
 - **Jellyfin** : Media server I use instead of Plex.
 - **Paperless-ngx** : Document management and storage system
 - **Nextcloud** : Cloud storage service